 A series of legends about the cursed aura that Palazzo Dario is bearing have been born over time.
 Many of the stories seem to repeat the same myth, others seem to contain a certain kernel of truth and others, more fanciful, seem just scenarios for a horror movie.

 From a paranormal perspective, the palace can be seen as an entity.
 Also called the House that Kills, it did not took too much care of his tenants over time, who seemed to have struggled to find the most exciting way to die.

 LET’S TAKE THEM ONE BY ONE

 If Senator Giovanni Dario, the first known owner of the palace managed to escape, dying in 1494 of a good death, those who followed him were not so lucky.
 Beginning with Vincenzo Barbaro, Dario’s son-in-law, who was first ruined and then assassinated, and continuing with Marietta, Vicenzo’s wife and senator’s daughter, who committed suicide by throwing herself into the Grand Canal, we can already foresee the legend that will be born in time.

 In the 19th century, an Armenian jeweler, Arbit Abdoll, will buy the palace from the Barbaro’s family, and will go bankrupt in a few years, being forced to sell it for a modest amount.

-Radon Brown, the next owner, is believed to have committed suicide with his lover, but there is another version of the story that he would have lived up to a late age and his death would have occurred naturally, being buried with Venetian fast, through a solemn procession of boats.
+Th historian Rawdon Brown, the next owner, lived up to a late age and his death occurred naturally, being buried with Venetian fast, through a solemn procession of boats.